-We over value the things we have, overact when we can’t have something anymore, and resist change.
+We over value the things we have, overreact when we can’t have something anymore, and resist change.
 In other words, we hate loss.
-But because loss is frequent and inevitable, our hatred of loss guarantees that we suffer.
+But because loss is frequent and inevitable, our hatred of it guarantees that we suffer.

 Let’s take a look at the psychological mechanisms that make us act this way.

 Suppose that Nathan and Mae are two students at the same school.
 It is randomly determined that Mae will be given a school mug, which she gets to keep.
 Mae then writes down the least she would have to be paid to be willing to sell the mug.
 Nathan, likewise, writes down the most he’d be willing to pay to buy the mug.
 What do you predict will happen?

 You’d think, if the human brain were rational, that the mere act of having just received a mug would not immediately make us value the mug much more highly.
 Yet, when this experiment is conducted, the student given the mug (Mae) needs to be paid a great deal more to part with it, on average, than the student not given the mug (Nathan) would be willing to spend to buy one.

 This Endowment Effect, as it’s called, means that we tend to value things more highly just by virtue of owning them.

 You know that tiny dog statue you acquired somewhere (perhaps you don’t even remember where)?
 You may not be willing to part with it, even though you would never buy it now if given the opportunity.
 We hate to lose what we have (after all, it’s YOURS).